This topic describes the limits of PolarDB for MySQL.

 • What is the maximum size of data that a single table can store in PolarDB compared with native MySQL?

-The size of a single table is unlimited in PolarDB.
-However, the size of a table depends on the size of the disk space.
+PolarDB does not impose a limit on the size of a single table.
+However, the size of a table is constrained by the available disk space.

 • Does the maximum number of connections depend on the number of read-only nodes?
 Can I increase the maximum number of connections by adding read-only nodes?

 No, the maximum number of connections does not depend on the number of read-only nodes.
-The maximum number of connections for PolarDB depends on the node specifications.
-To increase the maximum number of connections, you can upgrade the cluster specifications.
+The maximum number of connections for a PolarDB cluster is determined by the node specifications.
+To increase the maximum number of connections, you can upgrade the cluster.
 For more information, see Manually upgrade or downgrade a PolarDB cluster.